top of page

 GENERAL PROVISIONS

-4. Mitigation of environmental impacts associated to eutrophication.
+4. Mitigation of environmental impacts associated with eutrophication.

-6. Assessment of climate change effects on sustainability and resilience of populations associated to semi-arid regions.
+6. Assessment of climate change effects on the sustainability and resilience of populations associated with semi-arid regions.

 bottom of page